 I recommend using local native plants, which are said to be four times more attractive to mason bees than exotic flowers.
 It is also best to plant cold hardy perennials, rather than annuals.

 I also encourage you to plant flowers that come in different shapes.
 Some species of mason bees have long tongue lengths or are particularly small in size and prefer unusual sizes and shapes.

+A third factor is supplying a small source of water, with some partially submerged rocks to land on.
 When providing a source of water for your bees it is important to give them spots to land.
 The best way to do this is to use rocks.
 Stack the rocks, or use sufficiently large ones, so that they are above the water line.
 Think of these rocks as landing spots for the bees, so you want them to be stable.
-A small bird bath in the garden works just fine.
+A small birdbath in the garden works just fine.

 To be honest, I think the bees can manage this without much assistance from us.
 Although you can buy "special" powder that the bees can use, I really don't think it's necessary.
 After all, there is plenty of dirt in and around the garden.
 If you do decide to have mud available, then it may be helpful to have it near their nest in the form of a small pile of dirt.

 Ideally, all of these things would be relatively close to one another.
 A general rule of thumb is to have them no further than 100 feet from their nests, as they go back and forth between flowers and their nests.

 Mason Bee Revolution is a favorite of mine.
 At almost 150 pages, it is very comprehensive.
 It pretty much covers everything you would want to know, and then some.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.